mgottsacker34/safe-bot/docs/design-outline.md

   - Be predictable: Use typing indicator to give in-progress status.
   - Notify with care: Most responses will assert a push notification.
   - Fail gracefully: if misunderstood request, reiterate capabilities.
 Failure = feedback, a chance to improve bot.
   - Do not create a separate entity: This bot should eventually be attached to the [SafeTrek Facebook page](https://www.facebook.com/SafeTrek/) so that users can search for SafeTrek and easily start communicating with it.
-Because I am implementing separate from the company, I will stand up an independent page for testing.
+Because I am implementing on my own at first, I will stand up an independent page for testing.

 #### Language (FB):
   - Familiarity, no new personality -> I will try to get my hands on some existing SafeTrek examples to mimic their responses where appropriate.